ielab/PromptReps/README.md

 passage = "The quick brown fox jumps over the lazy dog." messages = [
-    {"role": "system", "content": "You are an AI assistant that can understand human language."}, {"role": "user", "content": f'Query: "{passage}".
+    {"role": "system", "content": "You are an AI assistant that can understand human language."}, {"role": "user", "content": f'Passage: "{passage}".
 Use one word to represent the passage in a retrieval task.
 Make sure your word is in lowercase.'}, {"role": "assistant", "content": 'The word is "'}
 ]